dylanpinn/up-bank-lunch-money-sync/DEPLOYMENT.md

 ### GitHub Actions UI

 1. Go to repository → Actions tab
-2. Click on "Deploy to AWS" workflow
+2. Click on "CI/CD Pipeline" workflow
 3. View deployment logs in real-time
 4. Check for errors or warnings